romainberger/yeoman-wordpress/README.md

 ### Init

-  `$ yeoman init wordpress` - Generates a new Wordpress project and the files needed to use Yeoman
+  `$ yeoman init wordpress` - Generates a new Wordpress project with a fresh html5boilerplate theme and the files needed to use Yeoman.

 ### Server